Serving up change at scale: how one of rugby’s biggest venues is tackling single-use plastic head on

 • 974kg CO₂e emissions avoided

 “Since incorporating Notpla into the stadium, we’ve massively reduced the amount of single-use plastic we use.
-We’ve found it performs just as well as plastic – without the long-term harm.” - Sean Lawson, Executive Chef, Allianz Stadium
+We’ve found it performs just as well as plastic – without the long-term harm.” - Shaun Lawson, Executive Chef, Allianz Stadium

 Notpla packaging and chip fork | Photo by Notpla